volojs/create-responsive-template/README.md

 You can do development using the `myproject/www` directory in your browser.

-If you answered "n" to the GitHub Pages question, then the built, AppCache-enabled project will be in `myproject/www-built`.
+The built, AppCache-enabled project will be in `myproject/www-built`.

-If you answered "y" to the GitHub Pages question, then the built project will be in the top level of `myproject`.
-The entry point to the built, AppCache-enabled app will be `myproject/index.html`.
-The project can be committed into the `gh-pages` branch of a GitHub repo.
-See the [GitHub Pages Help](http://help.github.com/pages/) for more information on how to use GitHub pages to serve a web app.

 ## What Happened